Travellers at Aoraki Mount Cook in New Zealand

 Susan: Thanks.

-Susan: Yes, yes.
-I mean, New Zealand for an Australian, in particular, is very accessible.
-We’re just across the ditch.
-Adelaide, it’s a four-hour flight so quite easy to get to.
 So, there’s plenty of options.
 You can drive yourself, there’s buses that will take you around, either the large coaches or more of a regular transport option.
-So, I researched and investigated, but soon as I thought of linked on to MoaTrek and had a look what was going on there, I thought, “Oh, yeah.
+So, I researched and investigated, but soon as I found MoaTrek and had a look what was going on there, I thought, “Oh, yeah.
 This one sounds exactly like what I want.”

-Susan: Well, I think it can be very daunting even just getting on a plane yourself but it can be very daunting being in an unfamiliar environment and meeting new people that you’ve never met before.
-Will they be nice?
-Will they not be nice?
-Will they accept you?
-You know, that kind of thing makes you very nervous.
-Also, the safety element I guess is another thing to think about when you’re solo traveling and that can bring in its own little nerves.
 But, you know, it all completely dissipated the minute we all got together as a group, and that was for me the very first morning when we’re dropping our luggage off.
-And it just, every, all the nerves that I felt of will this be fun?
+And it just…all the nerves that I felt of will this be fun?
 Will I meet people I like?
 You know, will this be what I hope it to be, completely dissipated from the minute we all got together.
-And from the minute Paul sort of pulled out from the cub with his microphone on and started his banter, we were just a group having a great old time.

 Andrew: Yeah, yeah.
-And, no, it’s like that isn’t it?
+It’s like that isn’t it?

 Susan: It is.
 It’s amazing.

-Andrew: Thinking back now, the few months that have passed, if I asked you to describe…to use one word or say no more than three words to describe your guide, what would you choose?
+Andrew: Thinking back now, in the few months that have passed, if I asked you to describe…to use one word or say no more than three words to describe your guide, what would you choose?

 Susan: He’s a character, exceptionally fun and exceptionally knowledgeable.